mdnajimahmed/QuizBuilderApp/doc/api.md

         - Each question should have 1 to 5 options
         - Each question should have at least one option selected as correct answer.
         - Each option should have a non-empty text(255 characters max)
+        - Quizzes of a user should have unique title.
 - GET /quizzes/{id}
     - Gets the details of a quiz by its id
     - Returns 404 if an invalid id is provided.